oracle-quickstart/oci-rsa-ansible-wazuh/wazuh-cluster/README.md

 Role: Wazuh-Cluster
 =========

-Installs the Wazuh master and Wazuh worker on the cluster nodes
+Installs the Wazuh master and Wazuh worker on the cluster nodes which is used for security monitoring, threat detection, integrity monitoring, and more.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Role Variables
 --------------
 ```
 wazuh_manager_version: "4.1.5-1"
 ```
-Overrides the Wazuh manager version
+Overrides the Wazuh manager version to 4.1.5-1

 ```
 wazuh_manager_cluster: